 -

 California sees wind energy as essential to helping the state reach its ambitious climate goals.
 Critics say the development could industrialize our local waters.
 To harness this resource, energy companies are geared up to install huge floating wind farms off the state’s coast.
 Some of the first of these farms will be off the shores of Morro Bay and Santa Barbara.
-KCBX's Gabriela Fernandez spoke with CalMatters environment reporter, Julie Cart, whose been looking into how these efforts might impact our communities here on the Central Coast.
+KCBX's Gabriela Fernandez spoke with CalMatters environment reporter, Julie Cart, who has been looking into how these efforts might affect our communities here on the Central Coast.

 -